openedx/edx-platform/docs/en_us/developers/source/process/community-manager.rst

 #.
 Read the description of the pull request to understand the idea behind it
    and what parts of the code it impacts.
 If the description is absent or unclear, inform the author that the pull request cannot be reviewed until the description is clearer.
+Guide them to the :doc:`pull request cover letter <cover-letter>` guidelines.

 #.
-Evaluate the idea behind the pull request.
-Is this something that
+Help the product team evaluate the idea behind the pull request.
-   Open edX wants?
-Discuss with product owners as necessary.
+   Is this something that Open edX wants?
 If you and the product owner(s) all believe that Open edX does not want this pull request, add a comment to the pull request explaining the reasoning behind that decision.
 Be polite, and remind them that they are welcome to fork the code